Certificate Programs FAQs

 Who is eligible to apply to a certificate program?

-Eligible non-degree students must have earned at least a bachelor’s degree from an accredited college or university and have a strong record of academic performance.
-A certificate program may have additional eligibility requirements for non-degree and degree students.
+Those not currently enrolled in a Johns Hopkins degree or postdoctoral program are called non-degree students.
+To be eligible, these students must have earned at least a bachelor’s degree from an accredited college or university and have a strong academic record.

 Can certificates be earned part-time?

-Non-degree students earn the certificate part-time.
+Non-degree students may earn certificates part-time.
 Degree students and post-doctoral trainees earn the certificate concurrently with their degree or training program.
-Non-Bloomberg students must earn the certificate within three years of being accepted into the certificate program.
-Bloomberg students must earn the certificate within three years of beginning the first certificate course.

 How long does it take to earn a certificate?

-Each student should consult with the certificate’s faculty sponsor(s) or administrative contact to identify electives and plan a schedule that is most appropriate for the student’s interests, background, and availability of time.
+Each student should consult with the certificate’s faculty sponsor(s) or administrative contact to identify electives and plan a schedule that is most appropriate for the student’s interests, background, and availability.
 Degree students should also consult with their degree program’s academic advisor.

 Can certificates be taken for-credit or not-for-credit?

-All certificate programs are offered for-credit.
+All certificate programs are offered for-credit and a few additionally offer not-for-credit courses.
 Hopkins degree students and post-doctoral trainees must take all courses for credit.
-Some certificate programs are also offered not-for-credit for non-degree students.
+Non-degree students may choose not-for-credit when this is an option.

 Can certificate courses be taken pass/fail?